earmingol/cell2cell/docs/documentation.md

 - **cell2cell.utils** : Includes general utilities for analyzing networks and performing parallel computing.

-Bellow, all the inputs, parameters (including their different options), and outputs are detailed.
+Below, all the inputs, parameters (including their different options), and outputs are detailed.
 Source code of the functions is also included.

 ::: cell2cell.analysis